 “In a strange way the pandemic has actually forced us to strengthen our approach to internal comms and engagement like never before,” adds Gary.
 “It seemed obvious to use the platform as a central internal comms hub through which we can share company updates, policies, procedures and risk assessments, all of which are easy to access whenever staff need them."

 “Our CEO, David Miles, has even started sending out a weekly communication, something which we never even considered doing before.
 That has been incredibly powerful and means that frontline staff now feel like they’ve got a genuine connection with senior leaders.
-They now regularly use the platform to send in questions and suggestions for our senior leadership team to respond to – and that’s exactly the type of two-way communication we had always been missing.”
+They now regularly use the platform to send in questions and suggestions for our senior leadership team to respond to – and that’s exactly the type of two-way communication we had always been missing,” Gary says.

 Mears also worked with Reward Gateway to create two custom content portals on the ‘Mears Connect’ platform.
-The ‘Company News’ section houses all the main informational pieces and updates shared by management, whereas the ‘My Community’ is a dedicated forum through where employees have full permission to share their opinions and stories, post suggestions for improvement and give shout-outs to their colleagues.
+The ‘Company News’ section houses all the main informational pieces and updates shared by management, whereas the ‘My Community’ is a dedicated forum where employees have full permission to share their opinions and stories, post suggestions for improvement and give shout-outs to their colleagues.

 Reward Gateway worked with Mears’s HR team to explore different ways to reach and engage its workforce, particularly those that weren’t using a computer as part of their day-to-day role.
 It wasn’t long before Mears realised that while many staff didn’t work with a PC, they did often use tablets and mobile devices.

-This was the perfect situation to ramp up the focus on the Reward Gateway SmartSpending™ mobile app, making it clear to staff that they could log into the platform from any location within just a few clicks.
+This was the perfect situation to ramp up the focus on the Reward Gateway SmartSpending™ mobile app, making it clear to staff that they could log into the platform from any location with just a few clicks.
 The app itself curates a wide range of employee discounts to match different demographics, including popular retailers such as Tesco, Asda, Curry’s and JustEat and complements the employee discounts programme on the Mears Connect platform.